-- You behaved in a way that significantly annoyed other tenants or the mobile
+- You behaved in a way that significantly annoyed others within the mobile

 home park.
-After you were given notice about your behavior and were given
+After you received notice about your behavior and were given

 the opportunity to rectify the problem, you failed to make any changes.

-- You violated a mobile home park rule related to the health, safety, and
+- You violated a rule related to the safety, wellbeing, and health of its

-- You violated a mobile home park rule related to the failure to maintain
+- You violated a rule related to the maintenance of your mobile home.

 However, before the eviction process can start, your landlord is required